smfreeze/csgo-ai-replier/README.md

 Make appropriate changes to Program.py in the config section

 ## Oogabooga setup
-(Thanks [DeSinc](https://github.com/DeSinc/SallyBot) for some information/data in this Oogabooga setup guide)
+(Thanks [DeSinc](https://github.com/DeSinc/SallyBot) for some information/data regarding this Oogabooga setup guide)
 <br><br>
 Warning: For the average 7B model, it requires a card with at least 6GB of VRAM.